kumahq/kuma-website/docs/docs/0.1.1/policies/README.md

       builtin: {}
 ```

-You can apply with `kubectl -f [file-path]`.
+You can apply this configuration with `kubectl apply -f [file-path]`.

-Currently Kuma supports self-signed certificates for every data-plane in the Mesh (`builtin`).
+Currently Kuma only support self-signed certificates (`builtin`).
 In the future we plan to add support for third-party Certificate Authorities.

 ## Traffic Permissions